Double Sleeping Bag Buying Guide

 In this handy guide, Winfields has put together a few pointers to help you make an informed choice on the very best double sleeping bag for you and your next adventure.
 We’ll guide you through the all-important questions and factors for buying.

-Read on to find out more about double sleeping bags and the best options for 2020…
+Read on to discover more about double sleeping bags and the best options for 2021…

 There are many benefits that come with choosing a double sleeping bag.
 For a start, the combined body heat of you and your loved one will help keep you extra cosy during the night.

 You’ll also have plenty more room to wriggle around in and find the perfect sleeping position inside a double sleeping bag than you would with a single sleeping bag or mummy bag – there’s even enough room for the kids.

 Using a double sleeping bag will also help you cut down your gear list, with only one bag to worry about instead of two.